Metallium, Inc.

 Back to Coin Page

 Anodizing is a process that is used throughout industry for certain metal finishing operations.
-We tried this process first on our Niobium Element Series coins, and the outcome was spectacular!
-We were able to create most of the colors of the rainbow on the surfaces of the metal by adjusting the process to get the desired color.
+We have used this process to colorize several metals in the Elements Coin Series, and the outcome is spectacular!
+We are able to create most of the colors of the rainbow on the surfaces of the metal by adjusting the process to get the desired color.
 Purple, blue, green, yellow, and any in-between mixes of those colors can be created.
 Red is the only basic color that cannot be created.
 These color changes are permanent - not like paint or other coatings that can chip or wear off.
 The colors have a deep, iridescent appearance and are reflective and change appearance when you tilt the coin or adjust lighting.

 If the oxide layer is thin enough, it will cause light to reflect on the original metal surface and also the top surface of the oxide layer.
 These light patterns will interfere when they reflect, creating the vibrant colors, much like a thin oil slick on pavement will show a rainbow of colors.